r-owen/dtx_to_wif_converter/ReadMe.md

 `pip install dtx_to_wif`

+On Windows watch the output carefully to see where it puts "dtx_to_wif.exe".
+It will be buried very deeply.

 The code is hosted on [github](https://github.com/r-owen/dtx_to_wif_converter).
 If you prefer to run from source, download the package, unpack it, cd to the source directory, and run: `pip install .`.
 (If you want to work on the software, or try it out without installing it, you can make a local "editable install" from downloaded source using `pip install -e .`).

 Usage